When Your Dog Faces Hip Dysplasia

 Yes, some dogs do.

-In puppies the aim of surgery is to reassemble the joint structure in ways that make hip dysplasia less likely to occur.
-Unfortunately, none of those reconstructive techniques have had adequate long-term studies for veterinarians to accurately tell you their success rates in relation to other, less drastic measures.
+In puppies the aim of surgery is to reassemble the joint structure in ways that make hip dysplasia less likely to occur later on.
+Unfortunately, none of those reconstructive techniques have had adequate long-term studies for us veterinarians to accurately tell you their success rates in relation to other, less drastic measures.

 Read more about these procedures below: